 The stock markets have from time to time experienced significant price and volume fluctuations that have affected the market prices for the common stock of pharmaceutical companies.
 These broad market fluctuations may cause the market price of our common stock to decline.
 In the past, securities-related class action litigation has often been brought against a company following a decline in the market price of its securities.
 This risk is especially relevant for us because biotechnology and biopharmaceutical companies often experience significant stock price volatility in connection with their investigational drug candidate development programs and the FDA's review of their NDAs.
 We are a defendant in a federal securities class action lawsuit and federal and consolidated state shareholder derivative lawsuits.
-These securities-related class action lawsuits generally allege that the Company and its officers misled the investing public regarding the safety and efficacy of QNEXA and the prospects for the FDA's approval of the QNEXA NDA as a treatment for obesity.
+These securities-related class action lawsuits generally allege that the Company and its officers misled the investing public regarding the safety and efficacy of Qnexa and the prospects for the FDA's approval of the Qnexa NDA as a treatment for obesity.
 Securities-related class action litigation often is expensive and diverts management's attention and our financial resources, which could adversely affect our business.

-We have an accumulated deficit of \$326.2 million as of June 30, 2011 and we may continue to incur substantial operating losses for the future.
+We have an accumulated deficit of \$346.3 million as of December 31, 2011 and we may continue to incur substantial operating losses for the future.

-We have generated a cumulative net loss of \$326.2 million for the period from our inception through June 30, 2011, and we anticipate losses in future years due to continued investment in our research and development programs.
+We have generated a cumulative net loss of \$346.3 million for the period from our inception through December 31, 2011, and we anticipate losses in future years due to continued investment in our research and development programs.
 There can be no assurance that we will be able to achieve or maintain profitability or that we will be successful in the future.

-Our ability to utilize our net operating loss carryforwards to offset future taxable income may be limited.
+Our ability to utilize our net operating loss carryforwards and other tax attributes to offset future taxable income may be limited.

-As of December 31, 2010, we had approximately \$234.5 million and \$54.3 million of net operating loss, or NOL, carryforwards with which to offset our future taxable income for federal and state income tax reporting purposes, respectively.
+As of December 31, 2011, we had approximately \$285.8 million and \$132.9 million of net operating loss, or NOL, carryforwards with which to offset our future taxable income for federal and state income tax reporting purposes, respectively.
 We used \$121.2 million federal and \$32.2 million state NOLs to offset our year ended December 31, 2007 federal and state taxable income, which included the \$150 million in gain recognized from the Evamist sale.
-The Internal Revenue Code of 1986, as amended, contains provisions that may limit the net operating loss and credit carryforwards available for use in any given period upon the occurrence of certain events, including significant change in ownership interest.
-Should this occur, our future ability to use NOLs to offset taxable earnings would be limited in accordance with the Internal Revenue Code.
+Utilization of our net operating loss and tax credit carryforwards may be subject to substantial annual limitations provided by the Internal Revenue Code and similar state provisions to the extent certain ownership changes are deemed to occur.
+Such an annual limitation could result in the expiration of the net operating losses and credit carryforwards reflected above have not been reduced by any limitations.
+To the extent it is determined upon completion of the analysis that such limitations do apply, the Company will adjust the net operating loss and credit carryforwards accordingly.
+We face the risk that our ability to use our tax attributes, such as net operating losses and tax credits, or Tax Attributes, will be substantially restricted if we undergo an "ownership change" as defined in Section 382 of the U.S. Internal Revenue Code, or Section 382.
+An ownership change under Section 382 would occur if "5-percent shareholders," within the meaning of Section 382, collectively increased their ownership in the Company by more than fifty percentage points over a rolling three-year period.
+There can be no assurance that a Section 382 ownership change will not occur in the future.